-One of the important things to know about rock climbing is that you must never go wrong with your knots.
-Making the wrong knot or tying one incorrectly can cost you a few broken bones or even your life.
+One of the important things to know about rock climbing is that your knots can save your life.
+Making the wrong knot or tying one incorrectly is dangerous for everyone involved.

-There are many types of knots that are used by climbers.
-In fact there are so many, one cannot simply remember them all.
-Luckily, only 8 of these knots are commonly used by experienced climbers.
+Many types of knots are used by climbers.
+You only need to learn 8 of these knots, that is most commonly used by experienced climbers.

 To make the trace eight knot: